Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Analysis of dynamic metric spaces (DMSs)

 \subsection{The $\lambda$-slack interleaving distance between DMSs}

 The main goal of this section is to introduce a $[0,\infty)$-parametrized family $\left\{\dintl\right\}_{\lambda\in[0,\infty)}$ of extended metrics for DMSs.
-Each metric in this family is a hybrid between the Gromov-Hausdorff distance and the interleaving distance \cite{bubenik2014categorification,CCG09} for Reeb graphs \cite{de2016categorified}.
-Specifically, we have a stability result with respect to the most stringent metric (the metric corresponding to $\lambda=0$) in the family (Theorem \ref{thm:main thm2}).
-We begin with introducing new notation:
+Each metric in this family is a hybrid between the Gromov-Hausdorff distance \cite{buragobook} and the interleaving distance \cite{CCG09,de2016categorified}.
+We obtain a stability result with respect to the most stringent metric (the metric corresponding to $\lambda=0$) in the family (cf. Theorem \ref{thm:main thm2}).